Allergens

 We do not sell our glass bottles, but the manufacturer, Stanpac, sells blank bottles online.
 Just click “Shop Online” to access their General Store.

 Please rinse the bottles and return them to your local store.
 You’ll get a $ 3.00 deposit refunded when the bottle is returned.
 The bottles are then returned to the Creamery, washed, sanitized, and reused an average of five times before re-entering the recycling stream.
 The bottles themselves are made with up to 30% recycled glass.
-We are very pleased to see a return rate of 75 % to 80% on our bottles.
+We are very pleased to see a return rate of 70% on our bottles.

 Tours